 The Ontario Medical Association was navigating ongoing and complex negotiations with the Ontario government on behalf of it’s membership.
 They turned to us with a simple ask: how do we do something for our members, Ontario Doctors, that builds trust and amplifies the good that they deliver?

-The result has been a body of work is improving public perception, building powerful allies for the organization and renewing the participation and complicity of the membership.
+The result is a growing body of work that is improving public perception, building powerful allies for the organization and renewing the participation and complicity of the membership.